WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 Is it a wallet?
 ---------------

-If it's called "wallet" but actually is only a portfolio tracker, we don't look deeper.
-If this portfolio tracker asks you for your 12 words backup, sorry, this is certainly something we would miss to warn you about.
-If we call it "not a wallet" we assume it's not meant to be entrusted with access to bitcoins.
+If it's called "wallet" but is actually only a portfolio tracker, we don't look any deeper, assuming it is not meant to control funds.

 Is it custodial?
 ------------------------

-A custodial service - a service where all the funds are in custody of the provider - can at any point steal all the funds of all the users at the provider's discretion.
-Our investigations stop there if the service is custodial (and by our definition not a wallet).
-Some services might claim their setup is super secure, that they don't actually have access to the funds or that the access is shared between multiple parties.
-For the evaluation if it is a wallet, these details are irrelevant.
-They might be a good Bitcoin bank and they might be a better fit for certain users than being your own bank but our investigation still stops there as we are only interested in non-custodial wallets.
+A custodial service is a service where all the funds are in custody of the provider.
+The custodial service can at any point steal all the funds of all the users at the provider's discretion.
+Our investigations stop there, if the service is custodial (and by our definition not a wallet).
+Some services might claim their setup is super secure, that they don't actually have access to the funds, or that the access is shared between multiple parties.
+For our evaluation, if it is a wallet, these details are irrelevant.
+They might be a trustworthy Bitcoin bank and they might be a better fit for certain users than being your own bank but our investigation still stops there as we are only interested in non-custodial wallets.